What does an Engaged Employee Look Like?

 - Coach – mentor and coach your staff.
 Having guidance and encouragement can turn an apathetic employee into someone who feels they matter.

 - Collaborate – working as part of a team can halt feelings of alienation at work.
 It can also bring out undiscovered talents.

 - Be Clear – it’s easier for people to be fully engaged when they have a solid idea of what’s expected of them.
 Don’t let people second guess what the goal is.
 Tell them.

 - Develop Talent – find out people’s talents and use them.
 This will benefit everyone.

 - Update – if an employee has come up with a great idea, let them know that it’s being used and keep them involved in its implementation.

-- Lead – If you want employees to care about the organisation, you have to lead by caring about employees.
+- Lead – If you want staff to care about the company, you have to lead by caring about staff.
 Show that they matter and that your style of leadership values people and the success they bring to the organisation.

 Employee engagement is critical to the success of an organisation.
 You can’t afford to ignore it.
-You need your employees to be fully on board to reach your goals.
+You need your staff to be fully on board to reach your goals.
 You can’t do it without them.
-If you treat engagement as central to your day to day routine, you will reap the benefits in terms of reduced stress, higher output, and a happier workplace all round.
+If you treat engagement as central to your day to day routine, you will reap the benefits in terms of reduced stress, higher output and a happier workplace all round.